koolidude/CE5-Group-3-Capstone/README.md

 # Our Capstone Project...
 Group..
-Number 3... associated with Harmony, Wisdom and Understanding
+3...
+Associated with harmony, wisdom and understanding

 ## Netflix Clone..
 Like...